The Niven Family

 We are proud to say that we have farmed in a sustainable fashion since the beginning.
 Our Paragon Vineyard was one of the first Central Coast vineyards to become SIP Certified Sustainable; we participated in the pilot program in 2008.

 The Zocker winery stands on a knoll in the Edna Valley, surrounded by the estate Paragon Vineyard.
-Built under the direction of winemaker Christian in 1999, it is both high-tech and unusually dramatic.
-Christian stocked it with innovative equipment including a state-of-the-art fruit delivery system, tanks to handle any size lots, open-top fermentors, and four individually climate-controlled barrel rooms.
+Built in 1999, it is both high-tech and unusually dramatic.
+It is stocked with innovative equipment including a state-of-the-art fruit delivery system, tanks to handle any size lots, open-top fermentors, and four individually climate-controlled barrel rooms.

 Each of the cellar bays is lined with huge windows that allow sunlight into what is traditionally a dark and damp environment.
 In addition to being aesthetically pleasing, the natural light actually helps keep the winery clean.